rleung1004/Sudoku_Pygame/README.md

 Run the command in your terminal:
 `$ pip install pygame`

+Run GUI.py to play the Sudoku puzzle with pygame window.

 ## Credits
 This project was inspired by Tech with Tim.